'In fact,' Sam the Gonoph says, 'I long ago come to the conclusion that all life is six to five against.'

 – Damon Runyon, 'A Piece of Pie'.

 Albert Damon Runyan (original spelling) was born in bustling Manhattan.
 Manhattan, Kansas, that is, in 1880.
-The population of Manhattan, Kansas, at the time was 2,104.
+The population of Manhattan, Kansas, that year was 2,104.
 Albert's editor father had to sell the newspaper, though, and the family moved further west when the boy was two, to Pueblo, Colorado, where he grew up to become a newspaperman like his father and grandfather (a printer) before him.
 The spelling of his last name was changed by a printer's error – he left it that way.
 In later life, he was just as complacent about an editorial change of his name from 'Albert Damon' to plain 'Damon'.
 So from now on, we'll call him Damon Runyon.

 Runyon enlisted in the US army for the Spanish American War in 1898.
 They put him to writing newspaper copy.
 Afterwards, he tried to manage a minor baseball league.
 He wasn't good at it, so he moved to New York City in 1910 and covered baseball and boxing for the Hearst newspapers.
 Runyon changed the way those sports were covered – he added the poetry and excitement.
 Then Runyon did more: he created unforgettable fictional characters that forever changed our view of life in New York City.